What is abnormal uterine bleeding?

 Abnormal uterine bleeding is usually caused by problems with levels of the female hormones estrogen and progesterone

-Less often, abnormal uterine bleeding is caused by growths in the uterus, including fibroids Fibroids A fibroid is a noncancerous tumor composed of muscle and fibrous tissue.
-It is located in the uterus.
-Fibroids can cause pain, abnormal vaginal bleeding, constipation, repeated miscarriages... read more and cancer Cancer of the Uterus Cancer of the uterus develops in the lining of the uterus (endometrium) and is thus also called endometrial cancer.
+Less often, abnormal uterine bleeding is caused by growths in the uterus, including fibroids Uterine Fibroids A fibroid is a noncancerous tumor of the uterus that is composed of muscle and fibrous tissue.
+Uterine fibroids are very common, occurring in approximately 70% of White women and 80% of Black... read more and cancer Cancer of the Uterus The most common type of cancer of the uterus develops in the lining of the uterus (endometrium) and is called endometrial cancer.
 Endometrial cancer usually affects women after menopause.
-It sometimes causes... read more
+It... read more